CathysChords hasn't retired yet :)

 Easy Levels: I have written these songs out using levels (L.1, L.2 etc) as they match the first levels in my guitar course, so they are very easy to play.
 I think this is a good way to get into playing the instrument- you can instantly play a few songs, and build up your skill as you have fun.

-Opening and/or downloading these song sheets uses bandwidth, which I have to pay for, so if you are using more than half a dozen or so of the sheets, and if you have a few dollars to spare, you may like to donate a little bit to help with the site costs (but please don't feel obligated in any way, the songs are here for you to enjoy).
+Opening and/or downloading these song sheets uses bandwidth, which I have to pay for, so if you are using more than half a dozen or so of the sheets, and if you have a few dollars to spare, you may like to donate a little bit to help with the site costs ( there is a DONATE button at the bottom of the page - but please don't feel obligated in any way, the songs are here for you to enjoy).